 What is Eco-Travel?

-According to the International Ecotourism Society, Eco-friendly travel is defined as “responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education” (TIES, 2015).
+According to the International Ecotourism Society, eco-friendly travel is defined as “responsible travel to natural areas that conserve the environment, sustain the well-being of the local people, and involve interpretation and education” (TIES, 2015).
 In essence, eco-tourism follows three main principles which are; conservation, communities, and education.

 How We Maintain a Responsible Operation

-As Asilia, our biggest commitment is to empower crucial wilderness areas in East Africa, benefitting people, and nature.
-With the help of you – our guests – who contribute a donation of US$5 for each night that you stay with us, we’re able to make the most significant positive impact towards our goal of empowering our areas of operation, including the local communities and wildlife that call them home.
+Our biggest commitment is to empower crucial wilderness areas in East Africa, benefitting people and nature.
+With the help our guests – who contribute a donation of US$5 for each night that they stay with us, we’re able to make the most significant positive impact towards our goal of empowering our areas of operation, including the local communities and wildlife that call them home.